 Counselling for women currently living with pregnancy sickness

-As a specialist Counsellor, I work with women who are currently living with any degree of pregnancy sickness, with the aim of reducing isolation, alleviating distress and increasing support.
-Whilst counselling cannot ‘cure’ nausea or vomiting, it can enable women to develop new coping strategies and leave them with an enhanced sense of their suffering being acknowledged and understood.
+I offer specialist counselling support to women who are currently living with pregnancy sickness or Hyperemesis Gravidarum (HG), aiming to reduce isolation, alleviate distress and increase wellbeing.
+While counselling cannot ‘cure’ nausea or vomiting, it can enable women to develop new coping strategies, and leave them with an enhanced sense of their suffering being acknowledged and understood.

 Within the structured framework of a counselling relationship, I endeavour to offer therapeutic support to women at any stage of their pregnancy sickness journey.